 The Grand Rapids area offers many lakes and rivers that are great for SUPing.

 If you’re looking for a little serenity, there’s a channel between Big Wabasis and Little Wabasis that’s quiet, scenic, and surrounded by cattails.
-For more ideas, check out Kent County’s Water Trail Access Points map, which includes county parks with access to local river trails as well as other access points.
+For more ideas, check out Kent County Parks with Water Trails and download the Water Trails Map on that page – it shows 12 access points on five area rivers.

-To try SUPing at a staffed facility, you can rent paddleboards (in addition to kayaks, canoes and paddleboats) at the DeVos Family Boathouse at Millennium Park, just five minutes from downtown Grand Rapids.
+To try SUPing at a staffed facility, you can rent paddleboards (in addition to single and tandem kayaks, canoes, rowboats and paddleboats) from the DeVos Family Boathouse at Millennium Park, just five minutes from downtown Grand Rapids.
 The park has 100 acres of water and four miles of shoreline that are easy to explore.
 Staff is on-site to answer any questions.

 If you plan to try SUPing on Lake Michigan, go on a low-wind day.
 Wind can create a chop on the water that can make it really difficult, almost impossible, for beginners to paddle.